laskdaf/docs/tx_lifecycle.md

 The node from which a transaction originates broadcasts the transaction, represented as a `[] bytes`, to its peers.

 ### Addition to Mempool
-Full-nodes in the network receive transactions from their peers, and validate them locally before including them into the [Mempool](https://github.com/tendermint/tendermint/blob/75ffa2bf1c7d5805460d941a75112e6a0a38c039/mempool/mempool.go).
-An ABCI procedure, `CheckTX`, is utilized (see below for code).
+Before putting transactions into a block, nodes first perform sanity checks and filter out invalid transactions.
+Full-nodes in the network receive transactions from their peers and validate them locally before including them into the [Mempool](https://github.com/tendermint/tendermint/blob/75ffa2bf1c7d5805460d941a75112e6a0a38c039/mempool/mempool.go), their pool of transactions approved for inclusion in a block.
+An ABCI procedure, `CheckTX`, is utilized (see below for code) for validation.
 The transaction is unwrapped into its comprising `Msgs` and `validateBasic`, a stateless validation function implemented by all `Msgs`, is run on each one.
 The default is for all nodes to broadcast via gossip all of the transactions that pass `CheckTx` and meet the  gas requirements.
 Tendermint handles the [peer-to-peer communication](https://github.com/tendermint/tendermint/tree/4a568fcedb09493567b293a52c6c42f8d40076c7/p2p).

 Here is `CheckTx` as implemented in BaseApp.
 First, the application method `txDecoder` is run to decode `[] bytes` into a transaction.
 Then, if there is no error, [runTx](https://github.com/cosmos/cosmos-sdk/blob/9036430f15c057db0430db6ec7c9072df9e92eb2/baseapp/baseapp.go#L814-L855) in the Check mode is run on the transaction: it simply runs `validateBasic` and **AnteHandler**, which returns the Result.
 ```go